Massipssa/Docs/cloud/aws/Network/vpc.md

 - Connects VPCs and on-premise networks through a central hub

+## VPN connection

+- Utilizes IPSec to establish encrypted network connectivity between your intranet and Amazon VPC over the Internet.
+- VPN Connections can be configured in minutes and are a good solution if you have an immediate need, have low-to-modest bandwidth requirements, and can tolerate the inherent variability in Internet-based connectivity.

 ## AWS Wavelength

 - AWS service embeds AWS compute and storage services within 5G networks, providing mobile edge computing infrastructure for developing, deploying, and scaling ultra-low-latency applications